-Now more than ever, Bill Koch League (BKL) clubs are one of the most valuable ways to introduce youth to sport, foster a love of the outdoors, and provide an outlet for play.
+Now more than ever, Bill Koch Youth Ski League (BKL) clubs are one of the most valuable ways to introduce youth to sport, foster a love of the outdoors, and provide an outlet for play.
 Has anyone ever asked you why their child should join a BKL club?
 Here are just a few reasons to join:

 Deliberate PLAY: At the heart of the BKL care games, which is something that our youth do not get enough of anymore.
 Sports Psychologist Jean Cote says, “To promote lifelong, intrinsically motivated sport participation, it is imperative to build a foundation during childhood.
 Inclusion of high amounts of deliberate play activities early in development provides that motivational foundation.”
 Learning by doing is the primary teaching style of the BKL, meaning your child will get a lot of deliberate PLAY time at a BKL practice!